 Highlights: Diligent, Upbeat, Playful.

-The Spanish Water Dog is a very versatile herding dog, capable of herding both land and aquatic animals.
+The Spanish Water Dog is a versatile herding dog, capable of herding both land and aquatic animals.
+Some days they’ll herd ducks, and others, sheep.
 This well-balanced dog is intelligent with strong herding, hunting and protective instincts.

 Highlights: Confident, Diligent, Energetic.

 The shaggy-coated Polish Lowland is a confident worker, often taking their duties a little too seriously.
+That said, they may require some extra work to care of.
 Regardless, they’re beloved companion dogs for many Polish families.

-Most owners will tell you they’re a bit stubborn at times.
-However, this may just be their independent personalities.
-Love it or hate it, there are few hypoallergenic dogs as handsome and confident as the Polish Lowland.
+Most owners may tell you they’re a bit stubborn.
+However, this may just be their independent personalities shining through.
+Love it or hate it, there are few hypoallergenic dogs as perceptive yet confident as the Polish Lowland.

 Highlights: Friendly, Positive, Sweet-natured.

-Densely covered in curly hair, the Barbet dog is most known for their distinctive “beards.”
-Grooming essentials aside, these dogs are as sweet-natured as they come.
+Densely covered in curly hair, the Barbet dog is most famously known for the funny distinctive “beards.”
+But just like the rest of their coats, the beard does not shed.
+Grooming essentials aside, Barbets are as sweet-natured as dogs come.

 Highlights: Loving, Devoted, Noble.

-Few dogs are as graceful as the Peruvian Inca Orchid.
-Although they come hairless, their skin requires special attention and care.
-However, the extra work is worth this loving and loyal hypoallergenic dog.
+Few dogs, let alone hypoallergenic dogs, are as graceful and elegant as the Peruvian Inca Orchid.
+Although they’re hairless, their skin requires special attention and care.
+Even so, the extra work is worth this loving and loyal hypoallergenic dog.

 Highlights: Intelligent, Headstrong, Aloof.

 These hunting dogs are fiercely tough and strong-willed.
-Nothing comes easy with the Mountain Cur.
-However, with a little patience, they can become excellent guardians of the home.
+Nothing comes easy with raising the Mountain Cur.
+But with a little patience and consistency, they can become excellent guardians and friendly companions in the home.

-If you’re looking for great guard dogs without having to deal with the allergens of the German Shepherd, a Mountain Cur is a solid choice.
-Though, i wouldn’t suggest these dogs for novice owners.
+If you’re looking for great guard dogs without having to deal with the dander from the German Shepherd, the Mountain Cur is a solid choice.
+Though, i wouldn’t suggest these dogs for novice owners, as they require much training and socializing.

 Large Hypoallergenic Dogs

-For a dog to be considered a large breed, they must be 50 to 100 pounds.
+Though it may seem like all hypoallergenic dogs are small, that’s not the case!
+For a dog to be considered a large breed, they must over 50 pounds.
 Here’s the hypoallergenic list for owners that need more dog and less fluff.

-As the second smartest dog breed in the world, there’s very few things that can go wrong with a Poodle.
-With enough attention and care, you’ll own one of the most well-balanced hypoallergenic dog breeds.
+As the second smartest dog breed in the world, there’s very few things that can go wrong with a Standard Poodle.
+With enough attention and care, you’ll own one of the most well-balanced and even-tempered hypoallergenic dog breeds.

-Beneath all the fluff, they’re also sneaky athletic dogs with a dignified personality.
-Poodles know they’re awesome.
-I mean, there has to be a reason why they’re ranked the 7th most popular dog breed in the United States.
+Beneath all the curly fluff, they’re also sneaky athletic dogs with much dignity and grace.
+They know they’re awesome dogs.
+I mean, there has to be a reason why they’re ranked the 7th most popular dog breed in the United States, right?

 Highlights: Devoted, Vigilant, Trainable.